 As the majority of analysis and modelling tasks associated with this current Flood Study were completed prior to the announcement of the NSW Government's Coastal Management Reforms in September 2012, the potential impacts of sea level rise have been based on sea level rise projections from the 2009 NSW Sea Level Rise Policy Statement.
-Given that the Chief Scientist and Engineer's Report finds the science behind these sea level rise projections adequate, it was agreed between The Council's and BMT WBM that the potential impacts of sea level rise for the Manly Lagoon catchment were based on the best available information at hand during preparation of this report.
+Given that the Chief Scientist and Engineer's Report finds the science behind these sea level rise projections adequate, as discussed in Section 1.4.1, it was agreed between The Councils and BMT WBM that the potential impacts of sea level rise for the Manly Lagoon catchment were based on the best available information at hand during preparation of this report.